How to Verify and Enable TPM 2.0 on Your PC

-This post shows students and new users steps to enable TPM 2.0 (Trusted Platform Module) so that their PC is compatible with installing and running Windows 11a and can download and install all Windows updates.
+This article explains how to enable TPM 2.0 (Trusted Platform Module) so that your PC is compatible with installing and running Windows 11a and can download and install all Windows updates.

 TPM is a security technology that increases the system’s security against software vulnerabilities.
-TPM allows for using these Windows features, including BitLocker Drive Encryption, Data Execution Prevention, Windows Hello, Secure Boot, Measured Boot, etc.
+TPM allows for the use of these Windows features, including BitLocker Drive Encryption, Data Execution Prevention, Windows Hello, Secure Boot, Measured Boot, etc.

-With TPM 2.0 enabled, passwords, certificates, or encryption keys stored on the chip will prevent access to these sensitive data from hackers’ malicious programs, and that’s why it’s good to have it enabled.
+With TPM 2.0 enabled, passwords, certificates, or encryption keys stored on the chip will prevent access to this sensitive data from hackers’ malicious programs, and that’s why it’s good to have it enabled.

-How to verify if PC supports TPM 2.0
+How to verify if a PC supports TPM 2.0

 The app will tell you if your PC is compatible and has TPM 2.0 enabled.